 Your injuries may also affect your future capacity to earn money.
 If you will be unable to work in the future, your St. Louis personal injury lawyer can help you calculate the losses you will incur in the future by considering your injury prognosis, age, skills, and education level.

 Contact an Experienced Missouri Personal Injury Lawyer

-If you have been unable to work due to an accident-related injury that was not your fault, the experienced St. Louis personal injury lawyers of OnderLaw, LLC can help you recover the wages or income you should have earned.
+If you have been unable to work due to an accident-related injury that was not your fault, the experienced St. Louis personal injury lawyers of OnderLaw can help you recover the wages or income you should have earned.
 With us on your side, you can rest assured that you have a legal team that will fight for your best interests every step of the way.
-Call us today at (314) 963-9000 for a free consultation.
+Contact us today for a free consultation.